Increased resilience to climate change

 The Island-Ocean Connection Challenge and its partners are assembling a global coalition to combat climate change by collaborating with funders, Indigenous Peoples, local communities, scientists, nongovernmental organizations, and governmental leaders.
 Together, we have the power to foster healthy, resilient, carbon-sequestering ecosystems that can provide the first line of defense against severe weather and other climate impacts.

-Damaged coral reefs have been shown to heal faster when their adjacent island-marine ecosystems are restored and protected.
+Damaged coral reefs heal faster when their adjacent island-marine ecosystems are restored and protected.
 These reefs are critical to rebuilding ecological durability and maintaining climate change resilience.

 Increasing climate resilience for generations to come

-Island populations are immensely vulnerable to climate change-related extreme weather.
-With storm surges and sea-level rise a constant threat, there’s an urgent need to restore marine-island ecosystems to protect these communities from flooding and erosion.
+Island populations are immensely vulnerable to extreme weather, which is exacerbated by the effects of climate change.
+With storm surges and sea level rise a constant threat, there’s an urgent need to restore marine-island ecosystems to protect these communities from flooding and erosion.

 Collaboration with local communities is vital for an integrated, unified approach that protects livelihoods and ensures sustainability.